 We are bargaining for tuition rebate to protect GTAs from the tuition increase.

 Why?
 In 3 years tuition fees increased 6.5% while GTAs earnings has increased by 1% yearly from 2015 to 2017.
 Majority of GTAs report that increase in tuition and fees decreases their net income.
 This issue is more damaging for international students who must pay 2.3 times more fees than domestic students.

 University declined this proposal.

-We are bargaining for increase in extended health plan (EHP) and financial assistance, and UHIP subsidy.
+We are bargaining for increase in extended health plan (EHP) and Financial Assistance, and Mental Health coverage.